What to know before you run the London Marathon

 If you’re spectating -

 It’s easy to see people in multiple spots on the course.
 You can use the train to get around.
+I went to mile ~8 and mile ~24 when I was spectating.

 Make sure you tell your runner(s) where you’ll be and what side of the street you’ll be on [runner’s left or runner’s right].
 Wearing something that sticks out is also helpful for them to spot you.
 It is a crowded race, both with runners and spectators.
 I spectated in 2024, and even though I was intently looking for people, I still missed a lot of my friends.
 It’s easier for runners to spot you so make sure they know where to look!